SubFabula/auto-yt-dlp/README.md

 How?

-In whatever you think you can by adding any missing features (by [forking](https://github.com/SubFabula/auto-yt-dlp/fork) it), telling me any mistakes/errors an whatnot from the [issues](https://github.com/SubFabula/auto-yt-dlp/issues) or localizing it to your native language or to the ones you know (just make a fork and translate it.
+In whatever you think you can by adding any missing features (by [forking](https://github.com/SubFabula/auto-yt-dlp/fork) it), telling me any mistakes/errors an whatnot from the [issues](https://github.com/SubFabula/auto-yt-dlp/issues/new) (check the ["Report an Issue!"](https://github.com/SubFabula/auto-yt-dlp?tab=readme-ov-file#report-an-issue) title first!) or localizing it to your native language or to the ones you know (just make a fork and translate it.
 I will do the in-app language settings stuff later.)

 ## Report an Issue!
 > [!NOTE]